clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs.rst

    .. note::

+      Launching the docker image with the :command:`-i` argument will put you into interactive mode within the container.
 You will enter the following commands in the running container.

-      Replace <docker_name> with the <image name> you  specified above.

 #.
 Clone the benchmark repository: